meet59patel/schooler/Contributing.md

 <b>Reporting Bugs</b>
 This section guides you through submitting a bug report for Schooler.
 Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻 💻, and find related reports 🔎.

-- Before creating bug reports, please gp through this list .
+- Before creating bug reports, please go through this list .
 - When you are creating a bug report, please include as many details as possible.
 - Fill out the required template, the information it asks for helps us resolve issues faster.